Best and worst Dodge Caravan years — which to avoid

 The fourth generation of Dodge Caravans was a famous sight for families.
 You could find it in almost every school’s parking lot.
 But its main problem is that IIHS classic saw it as a dangerous vehicle.

 The models in this generation had fuel leakage during collision problems.
 That meant that if the car was ever involved in a collision, the chances of an explosion increased.

 Furthermore, the side cushions had a defect that caused severe neck injuries and fracturing of the ribs and internal organs should the driver be involved in an accident.
 The generation is generally unsafe and should be avoided at all costs.

 Even as a used vehicle that has already undergone extensive repairs, it is not safe to buy any model of this generation.
 Thankfully, Dodge addressed the safety issue of the fourth generation in the next generation.

 The Dodge Caravan is a reliable vehicle and has proven its worth over the years, except in the fourth generation.
-If you are in the market for a Dodge Caravan, here are the best models you should search for.
+If you are in the market for a Dodge Caravan, your main question is probably – what are the best Dodge Caravan years?

 Is the Dodge Caravan worth buying?

 Despite its decreased popularity, the Dodge Caravan is still worth buying.
 If you buy a suitable model, you can get 20 years of good use from it without having to do many repairs.
 It is also affordable to purchase and maintain, meaning you save money using it.